 - Using data related to program quality, compliance, and satisfaction to drive communication and programmatic adjustments

-- Acting as the liaison between FoodCorps and service members in the state, facilitating information-sharing between these parties, including communicating key program requirements to service members and communicating requests from service members to FoodCorps
+- Acting as the liaison between FoodCorps and service members, facilitating information-sharing between these parties, including communicating key program requirements to service members and communicating requests from service members to FoodCorps

-- Providing administrative and operations support as needed and requested by the Program Director.
+- Providing administrative and operations support as needed and requested by the Program Manager.

-- Sharing insights regarding service member and program activities and impact with the Program Director in order to support broader child health, school nutrition, and farm to school programming statewide initiatives
+- Sharing insights regarding service member and program activities and impact in order to support broader child health, school nutrition, and farm to school programming statewide initiatives

 - Supporting the planning and implementation of site visits with potential donors from California and beyond

 - Assisting in meeting California Commission on Community Services requirements

 - Supporting FoodCorps program implementation through research and evaluation, professional development, recruitment, and fundraising and policy initiatives

 - Participating in the development and implementation of national training events

 - Helping to develop and identify effective initiatives and examples of exemplary partnerships in the state for replication elsewhere

 - Acting as an outstanding public spokesperson and representative on behalf of FoodCorps through earned and social media outreach, special events, recruitment efforts, and other opportunities

 - Self-starter, with ability to collaborate and build strong rapport with team members both in-person and remotely